 The answer to almost every question which embraces the logical fallacy of providing only two answers when more are available, is, “it depends”.

 Some people can go their entire lives being carb-adapted and enjoy pristine health, praise-worthy blood lipids, seamless digestion, excellent performance, clear and focused thought, consistent energy, and low body fat levels.
-Genetics play a huge role in this.
+Genetics plays a huge role in this.
 To keep it simple, here is the ideal person that can rock out with their baguette out, all day every day:

 Young + insulin sensitive + active + expend more calories than they consume